Optimizing superconductivity: from cuprates via nickelates to palladates

 {\sl Model and Method}---We study the two-dimensional Hubbard model on the square lattice with Hamiltonian

 where $c^{\dag}_{\mathbf{k},\sigma}(c_{\mathbf{k},\sigma}^{\phantom{\dag}})$ is the creation (annihilation) operator,

 the energy-momentum dispersion, $U$ the onsite Coulomb repulsion, and $t,t^{\prime},t^{\prime\prime}$ are the nearest, second nearest, and third nearest hoppings, respectively.
-The model parameters are obtained from density-functional theory (DFT), using \textsc{wien2k} \cite{wien2k2020} with the PBE \cite{PhysRevLett.77.3865} exchange correlation functional and \textsc{wien2wannier} \cite{kunevs2010wien2wannier} for projecting onto a maximally localized 3$d_{x^2-y^2}$ Wannier orbital \cite{RevModPhys.84.1419}.
-When constructing the single-orbital model for palladates, we performed multi-orbital DMFT calculations and confirmed the single orbital nature of the system, see SM \cite{SM} for details.
+The model parameters are obtained from \kh{DFT}, using \textsc{wien2k} \cite{wien2k2020} with the PBE \cite{PhysRevLett.77.3865,PhysRevLett.100.136406} exchange correlation functional and \textsc{wien2wannier} \cite{kunevs2010wien2wannier} for projecting onto a maximally localized 3$d_{x^2-y^2}$ Wannier orbital \cite{RevModPhys.84.1419}. \kh{SM Sec.
+VI, VII, VIII, and IX provides details on the Wannier projection, the DFT calculation of $A^{\prime}_2$PdO$_2$Cl$_2$, the stability against structural distortions, and the antiferromagnetic DFT solution, respectively.} \kh{Before} constructing the single-orbital model for palladates, we performed multi-orbital DMFT calculations \kh{which confirm} the single orbital nature of the system, see SM \cite{SM} Sec.
+III.
 The constrained random phase approximation (cRPA) is employed to estimate $U$.
-Following the previous research \cite{Kitatani2020}, we employed slightly enhanced values (+0.35\,eV \cite{Uenhancement}) from our cRPA calculation for entangled bands \cite{Miyake2009}: 2.85\,eV for NdNiO$_2$, 2.55\,eV for RbSr$_2$PdO$_2$, and 2.97\,eV for $A^{\prime}_2$PdO$_2$Cl$_2$ (which are consistent with the preceding study \cite{Motoaki2019}; please note that the small change of the interaction strength $U$ does not change our conclusion).
-Table~\ref{tab:my_label} provides a summary of the DFT and cRPA derived parameters (for details see SM \cite{SM} Section~II), which are used in subsequent D$\Gamma$A calculations.
+Following the previous research \cite{Kitatani2020}, we employed slightly enhanced values (+0.35\,eV \cite{Uenhancement}) from our cRPA calculation for entangled bands \cite{Miyake2009}: 2.85\,eV for NdNiO$_2$, 2.55\,eV for RbSr$_2$PdO$_2$, and 2.97\,eV for $A^{\prime}_2$PdO$_2$Cl$_2$ (which are consistent with the preceding study \cite{Motoaki2019}; please note that small changes in the interaction strength $U$ do not change our conclusion).
+Table~\ref{tab:my_label} provides a summary of the DFT and cRPA derived parameters \cite{Pd-parameters} (for details see SM \cite{SM} Section~II), which are used in subsequent D$\Gamma$A calculations.
 Besides these material-specific Hubbard models we also include the simplest case with nearest-neighbor hopping only ($t^{\prime}=t^{\prime\prime}=0$).